hiplot/hiplot-plugin-generator/README.md

-# HiSub: a tool converting annotated R script to a Hiplot Vue plugin
+# HiSub: a tool generating Hiplot plugin from R script

 ## Introduction